-Corrosive/Explosive Environments

-- 25. Never operate an electric hoist in an explosive atmosphere such as a refinery, chemical plant, grain elevator, distilleries, ship or silo interiors, mines, around coal handling equipment, or around explosive organic vapors or dust. - 26.
+- 4. Insulate wire rope at suspension point and ensure that the wire rope cannot come in contact with the structure at any point along its entire length, including the tail line. - 5.
+Cover the hoist with an insulating material. - 6.
+Corrosive/Explosive Environments - 7.
+Never operate an electric hoist in an explosive atmosphere such as a refinery, chemical plant, grain elevator, distillery, ship or silo interior/ - 8.
+Never operate an electric hoist in a mine, around coal handling equipment, or around explosive organic vapors or dust. - 9.
 Never use hoists and aluminum platforms around caustic materials, acids, or acid fumes.
 Use hoist covers when corrosive materials are present.

-A) GENERAL HAZARD WARNINGS
+E) HAZARD WARNINGS